Germuu/ot-harjoitusty-/recipe-app/documentation/architecture.md

 ## Data storage
 The classes *RecipeRepository* and *UserRepository* of the **repositories** package handle the database interactions.
 Both classes handle data using an SQLite database.

 Both users and recipes are stored in their respective database tables users and recipes.
-The database tables are initialized using the initialize_database file.
+The database tables are initialized using the initialize_database.py file.

 ## Main functionalities